 Posted on October 5, 2012

-Ever since I've discovered this recipe I've made it for many times.
+Ever since I've discovered this recipe for potato bread I've made it for many times.
 Never got the chance to take photos, it tastes soo good that is completely devoured before getting to cool completely.
 The potatoes bring a special flavor and texture to this bread.
 It is that good that you can just eat it as it is no bother to add anything else on it.

 I've made few personal changes like using fresh yeast instead of dry active yeast and changed quantities to create one large loaf instead of two.
 I also changed the way of baking, I prefer to bake it into a preheated iron cast pan with lid to create steam instead of baking it on a baking stone or tray.